 Other symptoms can include:

-Patients with chronic pyelonephritis may experience only mild or even a lack of noticeable symptoms
+People with chronic pyelonephritis may experience only mild symptoms or may even lack noticeable symptoms altogether.

-There are also other factors that can make you vulnerable to infection, such as:
+Other factors that can make you vulnerable to infection include:

 - certain medications